Rational emotive behavior therapy: Over-generalization

+Low frustration tolerance

+Low frustration tolerance is the inability to tolerate unpleasant feelings or stressful situations.

 Secondary disturbances

 Essential to REBT theory is also the concept of secondary disturbances which people sometimes construct on top of their primary disturbance.
 As Ellis emphasizes:

-"Because of their self-consciousness and their ability to think about their thinking, they can very easily disturb themselves about their disturbances and can also disturb themselves about their ineffective attempts to overcome their emotional disturbances."
+Because of their self-consciousness and their ability to think about their thinking, they can very easily disturb themselves about their disturbances and can also disturb themselves about their ineffective attempts to overcome their emotional disturbances.

 Origins of dysfunction

 Regarding cognitive-affective-behavioral processes in mental functioning and dysfunctioning, originator Albert Ellis explains:

-"REBT assumes that human thinking, emotion, and action are not really separate or disparate processes, but that they all significantly overlap and are rarely experienced in a pure state.
+REBT assumes that human thinking, emotion, and action are not really separate or disparate processes, but that they all significantly overlap and are rarely experienced in a pure state.
 Much of what we call emotion is nothing more nor less than a certain kind—a biased, prejudiced, or strongly evaluative kind—of thought.
 But emotions and behaviors significantly influence and affect thinking, just as thinking influences emotions and behaviors.
 Evaluating is a fundamental characteristic of human organisms and seems to work in a kind of closed circuit with a feedback mechanism: First, perception biases response, and then response tends to bias subsequent perception.
 Also, prior perceptions appear to bias subsequent perceptions, and prior responses appear to bias subsequent responses.
-What we call feelings almost always have a pronounced evaluating or appraisal element."
+What we call feelings almost always have a pronounced evaluating or appraisal element.

 REBT then generally proposes that many of these self-defeating cognitive, emotive and behavioral tendencies are both innately biological and indoctrinated early in and during life, and further grow stronger as a person continually revisits, clings and acts on them.
 Ellis alludes to similarities between REBT and the general semantics when explaining the role of irrational beliefs in self-defeating tendencies, citing Alfred Korzybski as a significant modern influence on this thinking.

 REBT differs from other clinical approaches like psychoanalysis in that it places little emphasis on exploring the past, but instead focuses on changing the current evaluations and philosophical thinking-emoting and behaving in relation to themselves, others and the conditions under which people live.